pietervdvn/ALGT/src/Assets/Manual/Thesis/1IntroductionRequirements.md

  - Allows an easy notation for both the syntax and semantics of arbitrary programming languages
  - Which interprets these languages
  - Provides ways to automatically reason about certain aspects and properties of the semantics
- - And rewrites parts of the typesystem to gradualize them
+ - And helps rewriting parts of the typesystem to gradualize them

+The tool should help with easily creating and testing programming languages; it should help analyzing the various choices that can be made.

  Static versus dynamic languages